 Experience two short interpretations of one of the most well-known stories of all time.
-In addition to the gorgeous dancing on stage, actors from Indianapolis Shakespeare Company will perform short pre-show popup scenes from Romeo and Juliet in the lobby at Indiana Repertory Theatre.
+In addition to the gorgeous dancing on stage, actors from Indianapolis Shakespeare Company will perform the prologue from William Shakespeare's Romeo and Juliet.

 Romeo and Juliet Fantasy